 What is a soakaway drain?

-A soakaway drain is mainly used to eliminate standing surface water.
+A soakaway drain is mainly used to eliminate standing surface water (rain water).
 A typical set up would consist of a large hole or pit where water or surface water from a drainage pipe or channel drain would flow into.
-The water would then slowly drain away through the soil which eliminates or reduces the risk of flooding and standing water, which improves the stability of the ground.
+The water would then slowly drain away through the soil which eliminates or reduces the risk of flooding and standing water, which improves the stability of the ground and eliminates standing water.

 Soakaway crates are the best and most popular solution for a soakaway drain these days.
 In the past the traditional method would have been to simply fill the hole with rubble and waste.
 Obviously this isn’t the most efficient way of doing things, because the water can only store in the small gaps between the rocks and stones and these small gaps soon get filled with silt and debris over a short space of time.
 Soakaway crates are designed to be strong, but have a large void.
 Usually around 95% void ratio.
 This means 95% of the space in the soakaway will be filled with water that you need to store, making them much much more efficient and longer lasting.
 To see the different soakaway crate options, just click here